ddiem-ri-4D/epiTCR/project-organization.md

 ## Project Organization

+This document explains details about epiTCR project organization, ie. description about all folders and files of the project.
+This is for further exploration on epiTCR.

     ├── README.md                                       <- Instruction for instant use of epiTCR
     ├── data
     │   ├── convert-data                                <- One hot encoded data
     │   │   │
-    │   │   ├── 7-peptides                              <- One hot encoded data for 7 highly FP peptides into onehot encoding
+    │   │   ├── 7-peptides                              <- One hot encoded data for seven dominant peptides
     │   │   │
     │   │   ├── with-mhc                                <- One hot encoded data with MHC
     │   │   │